programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 |1|01|001|55869|01001|
 |2|01|003|223234|01003|

-This dataframe includes population statistics for both entire states (county code 000) and individual counties (county code 001 and up).
+This DataFrame includes population statistics for both entire states (county code 000) and individual counties (county code 001 and up).
 Row 0 reports the total population for state **01** (Alabama), while Row 1 reports the population for county **001** of Alabama (Autauga).

-Since the dataframes we've used so far don't include the state rows (FIPS county code XX-000), these totals will be ignored by Pandas when it merges this dataframe.
+Since the DataFrames we've used so far don't include the state rows (FIPS county code XX-000), these totals will be ignored by Pandas when it merges this DataFrame.

 ### Adding the County-Level Data to the Map Dataframe

-To add these county-level population numbers, the [merge](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html) method lets you add the data from `pop_df` to `map_df`, matching on the **FIPS** column and using the left dataframe (that is, `map_df`) as primary.
+To add these county-level population numbers, the [merge](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html) method lets you add the data from `pop_df` to `map_df`, matching on the **FIPS** column and using the left DataFrame (that is, `map_df`) as primary.

 ```python
 map_df = map_df.merge(pop_df, on = 'FIPS', how = 'left')